“What’s eating you?” the bartender asked.

 “You’ll still be here when I get out?”
 Lewis asked.

-In order to claim his winnings, he had to go with a casino manager to fill out some paperwork in an office somewhere.
+To claim his winnings, he had to go with a casino manager to fill out some paperwork in an office somewhere.
 The casino was authorized to pay out up to $10,000 in cash, which is why Michaelson was able to just walk away with his prize.
 But the size of Lewis’ jackpot meant the casino had to cut him a check instead.
 And that would take time.

 Shelby looked at Crystal.
 Crystal shrugged and nodded.
 “Fine with me.”